VTKesavan/GT-ADF-repo/README.md

 Each subfolder has a `README.md` with exact file placement instructions.

 > **Why these datasets?** No large-scale labeled EV-charging-specific cybersecurity
 > dataset is publicly available.
-These benchmark IDS datasets represent diverse,
-> high-quality modern network attacks and allow standardized comparison with prior work.
-> This limitation is discussed in Section 5 of the paper.

 ---